Skip to main content

 (Current price, subject to change)

-On the DGH Cost-per-Year-of-Use score it lands at 9.0, mid-pack.
-The driver is resale: unlike the headphones and keyboard, the iPad recovers a large share of its price at graduation, the Apple advantage that props up the Air's cost-per-year too.
+On the DGH Cost-per-Year-of-Use Score it lands at 9.0, mid-pack.
+The driver is resale: compared to the headphones and keyboard, the iPad recovers a large share of its price at graduation, the Apple advantage that props up the Air's cost-per-year too.
 What pulls its score below them is daily-use payoff — it is a companion, not a daily driver, so it sees heavy use in lectures and lighter use otherwise.
 That is why it sits later in the buy order: highest resale, but not the device you touch most.
-The Best Tablets for College Note-Taking 2026 spoke covers the Galaxy Tab S10 and Surface Pro 11.
+The Best Tablets for College Note-Taking 2026 spoke covers the Galaxy Tab S11 and Surface Pro 11.

 What We Love

-• Reviewed reports the 10-hour battery clears any class day with margin at 95% buyer satisfaction across 2026 coverage
+• All-day battery rating clears any class day with margin

 • iCloud handoff syncs lecture notes straight to the MacBook for typing-up sessions, so the tablet and laptop split the work cleanly